Tributes pour in for Sen. John McCain, remembered as a 'true American hero'

 Mattis said the Department of Defense “will remain forever grateful for the life, the passion, and the example of Senator John McCain.”

+"As we mourn his passing and celebrate his truly phenomenal life," Ducey added, "we're also faced with the void John McCain's absence leaves in the heart and soul of our nation."

+Former Arizona Gov. Jan Brewer wrote that McCain's death was "heartbreaking news."
+She called McCain "a warrior who fought for his country and for his beloved state of Arizona."

-Sarah Palin, who ran alongside McCain as his vice president in the 2008 campaign, said that on Saturday, the world “lost an American original.”
+Former Alaska Gov. Sarah Palin, who was McCain's running mate in 2008, said that on Saturday, the world “lost an American original.”

 Palin said McCain “was a maverick and a fighter, never afraid to stand for his beliefs … and through sacrifice and suffering he inspired others to serve something greater than self.”